jessetrippe/jessetrippe.github.io/_work_items/01-amazon-scheduling.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-4/12@md">
 		<h2 class="mb-3">Wireframe Exploration</h2>
 		<p>We then began sketching solutions that involved both desktop and mobile experiences, and both driver and scheduler participation in the process.
 After a full day of sketching and countless iterations, I decided on a direction.
-We built a presenation with storyboards that highlighted the happy path solution and quickly mocked up low-fidelity wireframes present to leadership.</p>
+We built a presentation with storyboards that highlighted the happy path solution and quickly mocked up low-fidelity wireframes present to leadership.</p>
 	</div>
 	<div class="grid-item-12/12 grid-item-8/12@md grid">
 		<img class="grid-item-4/12" src="//jessetrippe-cdn-173419.appspot.com/portfolio/amazon-scheduling-wireframe-01.png" alt="">